Living in the UAE

 Where will I buy groceries and do other shopping in the UAE?

 "There are big grocery stores, like Carrefour, Geant, Spinnies, Waitrose and Marks n Spencers.
 As the majority of the population is made up of expats, they are catered to very well and a lot of products are imported.
 There is very little that you can't get.
 Park n Shop is a store that imports exclusively from the USA and from the UK.
-Malls are amazing and have a lot of international stores," said one expat living in Dubai.
+Malls are amazing and have a lot of international stores," wrote one expat living in Dubai.

 What are the visa & residency requirements in the UAE?

 "In order to obtain a visa to the UAE, applicants must submit a valid passport, a completed visa application form, and a passport-sized photograph.
 Depending on the type of visa, additional documents may be required.
 Once the application is approved, the visa will be issued and sent to the applicant.
 In order to apply for residency in the UAE, applicants must first obtain a valid residence visa.
 This can be done by submitting a valid passport, a completed visa application form, and a passport-sized photograph.
 Depending on the type of visa, additional documents may be required.
 Once the application is approved, the residence visa will be issued and sent to the applicant.
 After receiving the residence visa, applicants must then register with the local immigration office and obtain a residence permit.
 This process requires applicants to submit additional documents such as proof of employment, proof of address, and proof of financial stability.
-Once the application is approved, the residence permit will be issued and sent to the applicant," commented one expat who moved to UAE.
+Once the application is approved, the residence permit will be issued and sent to the applicant," wrote one expat living in UAE.

 Are healthcare and health insurance expensive in the UAE?

 "Like most places, you pay for what you get.
-My company had our family on a health plan but it continually changed with the company trying to save money every year," remarked one expat living in Abu Dhabi.
+My company had our family on a health plan but it continually changed with the company trying to save money every year," remarked one expat in Abu Dhabi.

 About the Author